Medicinal Chemistry Core Curriculum

 - PHA 6447 Drug Design.
-3 credits.
+6 credits (3 credits in fall and spring semesters).
 This course covers the basic principles of drug design and is required for all graduate students.
 All department faculty teach in this course.
 The course was last offered in Fall 2015.

 - PHA 6425 Drug Biotransformation and Molecular Mechanisms of Toxicity.
 3 credits.
 Detailed coverage of each of major xenobiotic-metabolizing enzymes with respect to substrates and products, enzyme properties, modulators of activity, tissue expression and regulation.
 Knowledge of these enzymes is then applied to understanding mechanisms of the biological and toxicological actions of xenobiotics (drugs, natural products, environmental chemicals) whose biological activity is modulated by biotransformation.
 Review texts and original journal articles are used.
 (Lecture course will be taught Fall 2016)

 - PHA 6356 Structure Determination of Complex Natural Products.
 3 credits.
 Structure determination of natural products using modern spectroscopic methods with emphasis on two-dimensional NMR.
 Methods for determining relative and absolute stereochemistry will also be discussed.
 This is an applied, problem-based course and requires basic knowledge of the use of MS, NMR, IR and UV spectroscopy.
 (Will be offered Spring 2017)